Standing desks refers to the work desks that allow you to work while standing on your ‘desk job’ rather than sitting on it.

-According to a brand new study by Texas A&M University’s Health Science Center School of Public Health – standing at work desks leads to increase in employee productivity significantly.
+According to a brand new study by Texas A&M University’s Health Science Center School of Public Health – standing at work desks leads to an increase in employee productivity significantly.

 People who spend most of their time sitting due to various reasons have known to attract diseases like diabetes, heart diseases, cancer and other lifestyle diseases.

-Though medical science has led to an increase in the average lifespan of an individual, but people suffering from different diseases succumb to them much earlier than their healthier counterparts.
+Though medical science has led to an increase in the average lifespan of an individual, people suffering from different diseases succumb to them much earlier than their healthier counterparts.
 Less number of diseases is a sure way to a longer life.

-Though standing desk by itself is not enough to maintain a healthy lifestyle, but it can definitely be a first step in the direction.
+Though standing desk by itself is not enough to maintain a healthy lifestyle, it can definitely be a first step in the direction.